brandonocasey/habitat/README.md

 # TODO
 * write unit tests
 	* verify debug/error lines in unit tests
+	* verify that the environment has not changed when running the script
 * seperate plugin and git repos
 	* stuff git repos somewhere